Bloody Mary (2022 film)

-The Rise Of Bloody Mary or Bloody Mary is a 2022 Indian Telugu-language crime drama film directed by Chandoo Mondeti and written by Prasanth Kumar Dimmala.
+Bloody Mary is a 2022 Indian Telugu-language crime drama film directed by Chandoo Mondeti, written by Prasanth Kumar Dimmala and produced by People Media Factory.
 It stars Nivetha Pethuraj, Brahmaji, Ajay, and Kireeti Damaraju.
 Set in Visakhapatnam, the plot follows three orphaned childhood friends—Mary, Raju, and Basha who find themselves embroiled in a murder case.

 The film began its production in September 2020 in Hyderabad.
 It features music composed by Kaala Bhairava and cinematography by Karthik Ghattamneni.
-Bloody Mary is digitally released on 15 April 2022 on the streaming platform Aha.
+Bloody Mary is digitally released on 14 April 2022 on the streaming platform Aha.

 Plot

 One night in 1993, in Vizag, an orphanage is attacked by a group of human traffickers.
 The director of the orphanage is killed and all the kids from the orphanage are abducted, except for three kids with physical impairments - Mary, Basha, and Raju.
 Mary is the daughter of the orphanage's director, and she overhears her mother's death.
-Since she was not an eyewitness to the crime, the police do not register her as a witness statement.
+Since she did not actually see the crime, the police do not register her witness statement.

 A few years later, Mary is working at a hospital while taking care of Basha and Raju.
 Basha, who is mute, has aspirations of becoming an actor.
 Raju, who is deaf, dreams of becoming a photographer.
-One day, Kantha Rao, a doctor working at the hospital Mary is working, calls Mary for an opportunity she has been looking for.
-When she reaches there, he makes improper sexual advances toward her which she resists.
-In the ensuing scuffle, Mary pushes him causing his death.
+One day, Kantha Rao, a doctor working at the same hospital Mary is, calls Mary for an opportunity she has been looking for.
+When she reaches the place he told her about, he makes improper sexual advances toward her which she resists.
+In the ensuing scuffle, Mary pushes him, causing his death.
 Meanwhile, the same day, Basha witnesses a similar death when he goes to a film director's office to audition for a role.
-The director tries to sexually assault Kala, an aspiring actress, who retaliates by hitting him on the head to his death.
+The director tries to sexually assault Kala, an aspiring actress, who retaliates by hitting him over the head until he dies.
 A little later, Raju finds a camera that he brings home.
 There, the three of them find a video of the death Basha witnessed earlier.
 They also find out that the director was killed by Kala's husband, Prabhakar, who followed her out of suspicion that she was cheating on their marriage.